tonyjurg/Nestle1904GBI/docs/features/splong.md

 ## Feature description

-Full Part of Speech description for each wordtype.
+Full Part of Speech (POS) description for each word.

 ## Feature values